jgmalcolm/jgmalcolm.github.io/_drafts/negotiations.md

         you two might run into conflict.
     * During the negotiation, the more time you spend thinking, the less time you're reading the other party.
+    * Have this all written down and organized so you don't misspeak and you're consistent in ongoing negotiations
+      * If you state a price range, it's hard to readjust expectations at a different range.
     * Time spent here differentiates the top negotiators from the good ones.
-    * Have this all written down and organized so you don't misspeak and you're consistent in ongoing negotiations
-      * If you throw out a price range, it's hard to readjust expectations at a different range.

   * Determine what's reasonable and what's your max and min range around that.
     * Is there any way you can estimate what's reasonable?